Not All Attributes are Created Equal: $d_{\mathcal{X}}$-Private Mechanisms for Linear Queries: Background and -Privacy

 \subsection{$d_{\mathcal{X}}$-Privacy}

-Here we consider a relaxed privacy notion, which is a particular case of the definition from \cite{chatzikokolakis2013broadening}, for statistical databases.
-Given a metric $d_{\mathcal{X}}$ on the data universe, a mechanism satisfies $d_{\mathcal{X}}$-privacy if the densities of the output distributions on input histograms $x,x' \in \mathbb{N}^N$ with $\norm{x - x'}_1 \leq 2$ and differ on $i,j$-th entries are pointwise within an $\exp\br{d_{\mathcal{X}} \br{i , j}}$ multiplicative factor of each other.
+We consider a more flexible privacy notion, which is a particular case of the definition from \cite{chatzikokolakis2013broadening}, for statistical databases.
+Given a metric $d_{\mathcal{X}}$ on the data universe, a mechanism satisfies $d_{\mathcal{X}}$-privacy if the densities of the output distributions on input datasets $x,x' \in \mathbb{N}^N$ with $\norm{x - x'}_1 \leq 2$ and differing on $i,j$-th entries are pointwise within an $\exp\br{d_{\mathcal{X}} \br{i , j}}$ multiplicative factor of each other.

 \begin{definition}[$d_{\mathcal{X}}$-Privacy] Let $d_{\mathcal{X}}: \bs{N} \times \bs{N} \rightarrow \mathbb{R}_+$ be the privacy budget (such that $d_{\mathcal{X}}\br{i,j} \geq 0$, $d_{\mathcal{X}}\br{i,j} = d_{\mathcal{X}}\br{j,i}$, $d_{\mathcal{X}}\br{i,i} = 0$, and $d_{\mathcal{X}}\br{i,j} \leq d_{\mathcal{X}}\br{i,k} + d_{\mathcal{X}}\br{k,j}$, $\forall{i,j,k \in \bs{N}}$) of the data universe $\mathcal{X}$.
 A mechanism $\mathcal{M}: \mathbb{N}^N \times \mathcal{Q} \rightsquigarrow \mathcal{Y}$ is said to be $d_{\mathcal{X}}$-private iff $\forall{x,x' \in \mathbb{N}^N}$ s.t. $\norm{x-x'}_1 \leq 2$, $x_i \neq x'_i$, and $x_j \neq x'_j$ (for some $i,j \in \bs{N}$), $\forall S \subseteq \mathcal{Y}$ and $\forall{q \in \mathcal{Q}}$ we have